Countly/countly-sdk-documentation/sdk_dev_guide/curent.md

     <span style="font-weight: 400;">On some other thread there should be a request processor which takes the first request in the queue, applies the checksum if needed, determines the request type (GET or POST) based on the length, and makes the HTTP request</span>&nbsp;<br>
     <ul>
       <li>
-        <span style="font-weight: 400;">if the request is successful, then it should be removed from the queue and the next request will be processed upon the next iteration</span>
+        <span style="font-weight: 400;">if the request is successful (defined below), then it should be removed from the queue and the next request will be processed upon the next iteration</span>
       </li>
       <li>
         <span style="font-weight: 400;">if the request failed, the request processor should have a cool-down period, lasting a minute or so (configurable value), and it will then try the same request again until it is completed</span>